mistermodcreator/FogDMX/README.md

 ## Tested hardware & Disclaimer
 The project is tested on an `ADJ VF 1300`, but as long as your fog machine is triggered using low voltage signals to a control board inside the machine, everything should be fine.
 If it doesn't and the wires in the remote are as thick as normal power cables, STOP IMMEDIATELY!
-This probably means that your fogger uses hight voltage to trigger, which means that you will take a lot more risk when doing this.
+This probably means that your fogger uses high voltage to trigger, which means that you will take a lot more risk when doing this.
 I am not responsible for any damage that might happen when you do this.
 Just think yourself and stop if you are not comfortable with what you are doing at any point.